-- Professor Layton: the recurring cast and major characters for the game are normal enough, but the random NPCs (The ones with the primary purpose of giving puzzles) tend to be much more strangely shaped for the benefit of Cast of Snowflakes.
-Justifed in Curious Village by being robots, with the few that aren't odd shaped being based on existing humans, it doesn't explain the kid sized "explorer" you encounter a few times as he explicitly is human
+- Professor Layton: the recurring cast and major characters for the game are normal enough, but the random NPCs (the ones with the primary purpose of giving puzzles) tend to be much more strangely shaped for the benefit of Cast of Snowflakes.
+Justified in Curious Village by being robots, with the few that aren't oddly shaped being based on existing humans, it doesn't explain the kid-sized "explorer" you encounter a few times as he explicitly is human.

-- Sinfest: Many of the characters, including Slick, Semyor, Lil' E, Squig, and Criminy are if somewhat... diminutative stature, but most of the other characters have normal porportions, porportions which even these characters gain when they enter the Reality Zone (Excpet Squig, of course)
+- Sinfest: Many of the characters, including Slick, Semyor, Lil' E, Squig, and Criminy are of somewhat... diminutive stature, but most of the other characters have normal proportions, proportions which even these characters gain when they enter the Reality Zone (Except Squig, of course)

 - Batman: The Brave and the Bold has the Plas/Woozy thing but then there's also Bat-Mite.

 - Teen Titans: Larry takes the mischievous Great Gazoo relationship between Bat-Mite and Batman and brings it to the world of animation as Robin's cartoonish imp — exaggerating this trope, since it isn't in a realistic style to start with, and Larry still manages to look more cartoony than anyone else.
 Even Beast Boy.